NNPDF/nnpdf/doc/sphinx/source/vp/theorycov/index.rst

    process type.
 These process types are categorised as {DIS CC, DIS NC, Drell-Yan, Jets, Top}.

--  :ref:`Outputs <thcov_outputs>` include tables and heat plots of theoretical and combined (theoretical + experimental) covariance matrices, comparisons of theoretical and experimental errors, and plots and tables of :math:`\chi^2` values.
+-  :ref:`Outputs <thcov_outputs>` includes tables and heat plots of theoretical and combined (theoretical + experimental) covariance matrices, comparisons of theoretical and experimental errors, and plots and tables of :math:`\chi^2` values.